 Nitrogen imbalances in cannabis cultivation can stem from factors like excessive organic matter or waterlogged soil.
 Overuse of organic matter can cause nitrogen to be consumed in the decomposition process, while waterlogged soil can convert usable nitrogen into gas, leading to deficiencies.

 Hydroponic growers often encounter nitrogen deficiencies and toxicities due to improper fertilizer ratios in their water.
+In many cases, this imbalance is referred to as weed nitrogen deficiency, especially when symptoms appear quickly and dramatically.
 Another common cause is the water’s pH level.
 If the pH deviates from the optimal range of 5.5-6.2, nutrients in the hydroponic solution become unavailable for root absorption.

 Identifying Nitrogen Deficiency in Cannabis